 - Pinpoint the impact of the new technology on the entire organization.
 Anticipate how the innovation will influence the company’s culture.
 Are changes readily embraced by the staff?
 Will the new technology fit into the existing tech infrastructure?

-This initial analysis will help you develop a complete roadmap for implementing new technology.
+Don’t take research for granted!
+A thorough manufacturing trends analysis will help you develop a complete roadmap for implementing any new technology.